trioderegion/warpgate/README.md

 Deprecated Signature: `async warpgate.crosshairs.show(size = 1, icon = 'icons/svg/dice-target.svg', label = '')`

 Creates a circular template attached to the cursor.
 Its size is in grid squares/hexes and can be scaled up and down via shift+mouse scroll.
 Resulting data indicates the final position and size of the template.
+Note: Shift+Scroll will increase/decrease the size of the crosshairs outline, which increases or decreases the size of the token spawned, independent of other modifications.
 * `config` {Object} Configuration settings for how the crosshairs template should be displayed.
 See [Crosshairs Config](#crosshairs-config).
 * `callbacks` {Object} Functions executed at certain stages of the crosshair display process.
 See [Crosshairs Callback Functions](#crosshairs-callback-functions)